EnriqueSolarte/360-mlc/README.md

 ## Dataset

 The dataset used in this implementation is the **MP3D-FPE** dataset released by [(Solarte et al. 2019 RA-L)](https://enriquesolarte.github.io/360-dfpe/).
 To process this dataset, we have prepared a script for you `data/process_mp3d_fpe_data.py -h`.
 Please follow the next commands:

+> [!WARNING]
+> The MP3D-FPE dataset, along with others datsets, has been restructured for standardization purposes.
+You can access the dataset at [mvl-datasets](https://huggingface.co/datasets/EnriqueSolarte/mvl_datasets).
+We also invite you to take a look at our latest work on this topic: [ray-casting-mlc/](https://enriquesolarte.github.io/ray-casting-mlc/), where you will find additional evaluations, code examples, quick scripts for generating pseudo labels, visualizations, and more.
+If you encounter any issues, please feel free to open an issue.
+We’re actively checking these projects.

 ```sh
 MP3D_FPE_DIR="<MP3D_FPE dataset directory>"